swiss/e-collecting-hackathon-team12/README.md

 -~~ Provide graph data as tables for screen reader compatibility.  ~~ -~~ Implement a guided tour.  ~~
 - ~~Update status notices to reflect progress more accurately.~~
+-~~ sprinkle html caption for accessibility~~

 ## Features & Workflow
-- Extend approval process to include all initiative detail changes, not only publication.
+- ~~Extend approval process to include all initiative detail changes, not only publication.  ~~
 - Enable URL linking support throughout the app.
 - Add auditing to export, import, and consultation tabs.

 ## Structure & Data
-- Clarify and visually separate communes, committees, and admin orgs in the admin.
+-~~ Clarify and visually separate communes, committees, and admin orgs in the admin.  ~~
 - Integrate commune–postal code mapping database.
     - have it linked to onboarded organisation ?
 -~~ Fix initiative editor bugs.  ~~